mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu-intermediate.md

 There are various parallelisms to enable distributed deep learning on multiple GPUs, including data parallel and model parallel.

-We have introduced [basic recipes of data parallel with PyTorch](./torch-gpu.md) .
-PyTorch is a popular Python package for working on deep learning projects.
+We have introduced [basic recipes of data parallel with PyTorch](./torch-gpu.md), which is a popular Python package for working on deep learning projects.

 In data parallel, the model has to fit into the GPU memory.
-However, in nowadays deep-learning training processes, the model size is very big,  especially for the large language models (LLMs) based on the transformer architecture.
+However, large model sizes are required for large language models (LLMs) based on the transformer architecture.
 When the model does not fit into the memory of a single GPU, the normal data parallelism does not work.

 On this page, we will introudce intermediate recipes to train large models on multiple GPUs with PyTorch.

 First, there is a [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) approach to split the model into multiple GPUs so that the memory requreiment fits.
-Each GPU stores a shard of the model and communicate between GPUs during the training process.
-We will introcude recipes of FSDP in the first section.
+A shard of the model is stored in each GPU and communication between GPUs happens during the training process.
+We will introcude FSDP recipes in the first section.

-However, FSDP is within the data parallel framework and does not gain additional speedup beyond data parallel.
-Better approaches are based on model parallel, which not only splits the model into multiple GPUs but also accelerate the porgram with parallel computations.
+However, FSDP is within the data parallel framework and does not gain additional speedup.
+Better approaches are based on model parallel, which not only splits the model into multiple GPUs but also accelerate the training process with parallel sharded computations.
 There are various schemes of model parallel, such as pipeline parallel (PP) and tensor parallel (TP).
 Usually, model parallel is applied on top of data parallel to gain further speedup.
 We will focus on recipes of hybrid Fully Sharded Data Parallel and Tensor Parallel (refered as FSDP + TP) in the second section.

 ## Installing PyTorch